EdDataScienceEES/tutorial-jackegriffin/index.md

 #### 2(a).
 Introduction to `data.table`

-`data.table` is a package designed for fast and memory-efficient manipulation of large datasets.
-It provides a simple syntax to filter, summarize, and transform data, allw ithin a single framework.
-Unlike `dplyr`, when you perform an operation on a `data.table`, the changes are applied to the same object in memory, avoiding the overhead of duplicating the data.
-But we don't need to worry about that too much.
-Furthermore, `data.table` excels with it's speed and handling of massive datasets and is most often used when joining large tables or quickly summarizing data.
+`data.table` is a package designed to handle large datasets quickly and efficiently, using minimal memory.
+It allows you to filter, summarize, and transform data all within the same framework.
+Unlike `dplyr`, `data.table` modifies the data directly in memory, which means it doesn’t need to create duplicate copies of the data.
+You don’t need to worry about that too much, though.
+What’s important is that `data.table` is known for its speed, especially when working with large tables or summarizing data quickly.

 So, follow along with this tutorial and code to better understand `data.table`